Monthly Archives: 2023

-Magento 2 CMS page is one of the elements used for distributing content.
-In Magento, you can create CMS pages for various purposes, translate them for different locales, or add CMS blocks for better engagement.
+A Magento 2 CMS page is one of the elements used for distributing content.
+Magento allows to create static pages for various purposes, for different locales, or add CMS blocks for better engagement.

-The area of Magento 2 development has also been expanding.
+The area of has also been expanding.
 No wonder so many developers work with different Magento branches trying to find their place in this extensive architecture and create a career.

 Becoming a certified Magento 2 developer opens more opportunities for you as a professional.
 The question is, where do you start?